- Osome Blog HK

 From the consumer side, more than half of Hong Kong’s online shoppers purchased more groceries and personal hygiene products online between January and June 2020.
 Less money was spent on non-essential products during this time as many Hong Kong consumers were threatened by job losses or lower earnings.

-The most popular online stores and marketplaces in Hong Kong include Taobao, Amazon, JD, HKTVmall, FORTRESS, YOHO, Strawberrynet, ZALORA, MyDress, Suning, Ztore, and Broadway Lifestyle.
+The most popular online shopping platforms and marketplaces in Hong Kong include Taobao, Amazon, JD, HKTVmall, FORTRESS, YOHO, Strawberrynet, ZALORA, MyDress, Suning, Ztore, and Broadway Lifestyle.

-With so many ecommerce platforms to choose from, the ecommerce landscape has proven to be too crowded for ecommerce giant Alibaba, with its popular Tmall site being shut down in Hong Kong on 31st October 2022.
-This reinforces the importance of keeping up with ecommerce trends, in order to remain relevant and appeal to local consumers.
+With so many online shopping platforms to choose from, the ecommerce landscape has proven to be too crowded for ecommerce giant Alibaba, with its popular Tmall site being shut down in Hong Kong on 31st October 2022.
+This reinforces the importance of keeping up with ecommerce trends and maintaining a competitive online store to remain relevant and appeal to local consumers.

 Hong Kong is undoubtedly a prime market for the growth of ecommerce, with its excellent smartphone, internet and banking penetration laying the groundwork.
-Nonetheless, merchants will have to set themselves apart from the competition by leveraging ecommerce trends and continue to attract consumers.
+Nonetheless, merchants will have to set themselves apart from the competition by leveraging ecommerce trends and maintaining a competitive online store to continue attracting consumers.
 As consumers’ needs evolve in a post-pandemic era, ecommerce trends continue to keep pace.

-Here are the latest ecommerce trends we have identified:
+Here are the latest ecommerce trends in 2025 we have identified:

 Since the pandemic, Hong Kong’s physical store retailers have seen a decline in Year on Year sales, down 44% in February 2020, according to its Census and Statistics Department’s data.
 The stores needed an online presence to survive.